NEW SYSTEM: Full Launch of UPDATED Employment Disclosure Process in SmartSheet by May 15, 2026

 (8) How does the candidate submit their misconduct disclosure?
 Who will see it?

-Each candidate will receive an email from ucddisclosure@ucdavis.edu that will provide them with a link to complete the Employment Disclosure Questionnaire.
-Candidates responses will be received via Qualtrics managed by Academic Affairs, as the only office that will review received information and take next steps.
+Each candidate will receive an email from [email protected] that will provide them with a link to complete the Employment Disclosure Questionnaire.
+Candidates responses will be received via Qualtrics managed by Academic Affairs, as the only office that will receive this information and will share it only on a need to know basis.

 (9) Where will the completed misconduct disclosures be stored and how long will they remain in our archives?